shenjian74/plantuml-markdown/README.md

 Parse plantuml tags in markdown file, convert markdown to html/docx

-Use this block to include UML image.
+Use this block in markdown to include UML image.
 	```uml
 	......
 	```